- Next start of studies Bad Honnef: March / September - Berlin: April / October

 - Capstone Project

-- At least 2 years full-time professional experience (internships do not qualify)
+- At least 2 years of full-time professional and relevant experience after your Bachelor´s graduation (internships do not qualify)

 The Hospitality Management MBA programme prepares you for a range of responsibilities.
 After graduation, for example, you can work as a ...